Synthetic approach to the Quillen model structure on topological spaces: Example: subcategories of topological spaces

-Of course, we first verify that $\Top$ admits a Q-structure.
+We begin by recovering the usual Quillen model structure on the category $\Top$ of topological spaces.
 From this, we will also be able to verify that the result holds for several subcategories of $\Top$, as well as for pseudotopological spaces in $\PsTop$ and locales in $\Loc$.